laur89/docker-mattermost/README.md

 ### Mattermost

-The embedded `setup-mattermost` script is executed when running the image for the first time, which configures mattermost with the values you provide.
+The embedded `setup-mattermost.sh` script is executed when running the image for the first time, which configures mattermost with the values you provide.
 If you're using this docker on unraid, this means running the `docker run` command below from command line, not from template.